GracesGames/InteractiveTileMap/docs/documentation.md

 ![FeaturedImage]({{ "/assets/images/TileSetEditorTileUserDataNameAnnotated.png" | absolute_url }})

-Select an name that is descriptive and easy to remember.
+Select a name that is descriptive and easy to remember.

 Open the Actor Mappings Data Table and add a new row if you want to replace the tile with an actor or open the Flipbook Mappings Data Table if you want to replace the tile with a flipbook.